 - When ready to serve, remove the Crock Pot lid turn it to keep warm, and add in the heavy cream and cheese.
 Stir well to combine and melt the cheese.

-- Server hot with toppings like sliced avocado, extra cheese, cilantro, and a squeeze of lime.
+- Serve hot with toppings like sliced avocado, extra cheese, cilantro, and a squeeze of lime.

 What Makes Fajitas Taste So Good?